-- Responsible Parties must monitor and control the flow of traffic into the establishment to ensure adherence to maximum capacity requirements. - Responsible Parties must establish designated areas for pickups and deliveries, limiting contact to the extent possible. - Responsible Parties should provide clearly designated, separate entrances and exits, where possible. - Responsible Parties must be prepared to queue customers outside while still maintaining physical distance including through the use of visual cues. - For merchandise (e.g. parts, cleaning equipment) deliveries, Responsible Parties should implement a touchless delivery system whereby drivers stay in the cab of the vehicle while delivery takes place or, where not practicable, Responsible Parties must provide acceptable personal protective equipment appropriate to the anticipated activities that includes, at a minimum, a cloth face covering to delivery personnel at no cost for the duration of the delivery process.
+- Responsible Parties must monitor and control the flow of traffic into the establishment to ensure adherence to maximum capacity requirements. - Responsible Parties must establish designated areas for deliveries, limiting contact to the extent possible. - Responsible Parties should provide clearly designated, separate entrances and exits, where possible. - Responsible Parties must be prepared to queue customers outside while still maintaining physical distance including through the use of visual cues or markers.

-- Responsible Parties must ensure employees sanitize hands before and after transferring a load (e.g. from a delivery driver) of merchandise (e.g. sanitize hands before starting to load items; and once all items have been loaded, finish by sanitizing their hands again). - In addition to utilizing curbside and in-store pick up to the extent possible, Responsible Parties should provide remote shopping alternatives for customers, including click-and-collect, delivery, and pick-up to limit customers in the establishment. - Responsible Parties must ensure that fitting rooms are closed. - Responsible Parties must close amenities, where applicable, including: - self-serve bars and samplers; - cafes and dining/beverage service areas, except for takeout; - water fountains; - magazine areas.
+- For merchandise deliveries, Responsible Parties should implement a touchless delivery system whereby drivers stay in the cab of the vehicle while delivery takes place or, where not practicable, Responsible Parties must provide acceptable personal protective equipment appropriate to the anticipated activities that includes, at a minimum, a face covering to personnel involved in the delivery at no cost for the duration of the delivery process. - Responsible Parties must sanitize hands before and after transferring a load (e.g. from a delivery driver) of merchandise (e.g. sanitize hands before starting to load items; and once all items have been loaded, finish by sanitizing their hands again). - In addition to utilizing curbside and in-store pick up to the extent possible, Responsible Parties should provide remote shopping alternatives for customers, including click-and-collect, delivery, pick-up, and shop-by-phone to limit customers in the establishment. - Responsible Parties must ensure that fitting rooms are closed. - Responsible Parties must close amenities, where applicable, including: - self-serve bars and samplers;

+- o cafes and dining/beverage service areas, except for takeout or delivery;

+- water fountains; and

+- magazine areas.